Skip to content

 Federal Funding Streams for Children and Youth Services

 The Federal Funding Streams for Children and Youth Services database helps communities find federal funding available to states, Native nations, territories, counties, cities, towns, school districts, and local nonprofit organizations to support children and youth.
-This database includes fiscal year obligations from 2019 to 2024 for 304 federally funded programs, administered by 20 different federal agencies, that directly serve children and youth and support healthy whole-child communities, from cradle to care.
-It also catalogs the purposes and key characteristics of these 304 programs and tracks the flow of that funding to all 50 states and the District of Columbia.
+This database includes fiscal year obligations from 2019 to 2025 for more than 400 federally funded programs, administered by 25 different federal agencies, that directly serve children and youth and support healthy whole-child communities, from cradle to career.
+It also catalogs the purposes and key characteristics of these programs and tracks the flow of program funding to all 50 states and the District of Columbia.
+Additionally the database documents, to the best of our ability, funding and policy changes that have occurred since January 2025 that affect these funding streams.
 Explore the database below, read our frequently asked questionsor contact us to provide feedback.
 Check back often as we regularly update this page to improve data quality and accuracy, user experience, and incorporate additional functionality.

 Federal Funding Database